 The Stent-Smith family acquired it in 2007 and we have been bringing it back up to its full potential since then.

-In 2017 we renovated the old Shearer's Quarters and turned it into accommodation for guests who want to get a taste of the real Straya.
+In 2017 we renovated the original residence and turned it into accommodation for our guests who want to get a taste of the real Straya.

 Getting To Shandonvale